Path-Check/Scoring-Service/README.md

                 - New logfiles will be created on a daily basis with a timer to rotate logs according to date with ms resolution
                     - will be write only

+            - Alternative:

+                - ship logs to Mongo with a capped collection

         - Use Context / Cancellation for saveToFile()

         - Update log.fatal() accordingly